 I’ve been doing intermittent fasting for a while now, and I have to admit I did break my fast with alcohol a few times.
 I know when I do it that it’s not a good idea, sometimes I even broke a 24-hour fast with alcohol and that really didn’t suit me.
 But still, I wondered, how bad is it break a fast with alcohol?

-How bad is it to break a fast with alcohol?
-It’s bad.
-It’ll surely break your fast of course.
-And when fasting the pyloric valve between the stomach and small intestine is wide open.
-So, alcohol consumption goes right into the small intestine, which means your body will absorb alcohol much, much faster.
-Overloading the liver which will concentrate all its efforts on getting rid of the alcohol, while not processing the food you might eat afterward properly.
+Breaking a fast with alcohol will have several ill-effects on the body.
+When fasting, the pyloric valve between the stomach and the small intestine is wide open.
+Alcohol will go directly into the intestine and overload the liver.
+It will concentrate all its efforts on getting rid of the alcohol, while not processing the food you’ll eat properly.

 That’s not all there is to it.
 I’ll take a deeper look at the way alcohol is metabolized versus regular glucose, the other side effects of alcohol on a fasted body, what you should do to minimize the damages, what effect might sugar have when compared to alcohol, etc.